slavrd/terraform-azurerm-tfc-agent-vm/README.md

-# Terraform  Terraform Cloud Agent
+# Terraform Cloud Agents - Azure VM

 A Terraform configuration to bring up a playground for the [TFC Agents](https://www.terraform.io/docs/cloud/workspaces/agent.html) running on an Azure VM.